Pichi Pichi

 5. Remove from steamer and let it cool, once cooled down place in the fridge for at least an hour.

 6. If you are not using fresh coconut do this step.
-While waiting for pichi pichi to cool place coconut cream in a cup then microwave until hot but not boiling.
-Mix together desiccated coconut and coconut cream then set aside.
+While waiting for pichi pichi to cool place coconut milk in a cup then microwave until hot but not boiling.
+Mix together desiccated coconut and coconut milk then set aside.

 7. Remove from moulds, if using a larger mould slice it into bite size pieces.